BiTS Fellows

 Nazila Kamaly

-Imperial College LondonDeveloping the first systemic, non-viral, biodegradable nanoparticle platforms capable of crossing the blood–brain barrier to deliver curative genetic payloads for rare paediatric brain diseases, removing the need for neurosurgery and targeting IND/CTA submission for two candidates by Year 5.
+Imperial College LondonDeveloping the first systemic, non-viral, scalable, biodegradable, responsive and programmable nanoparticle platforms capable of crossing the blood–brain barrier to deliver curative genetic payloads for rare paediatric brain diseases, removing the need for neurosurgery and invasive injections.

-Dr Nazila Kamaly is an Associate Professor in Chemistry at Imperial College London.
-She held postdoctoral and instructor positions at MIT and Harvard Medical School.
-She leads a multidisciplinary research group developing bioinspired nanomaterials for targeted drug delivery.
-With over 100 publications, 14,000 citations and an h-index of 33, she has a proven track record in securing cross-sector collaborations.
+Dr Nazila Kamaly is an Associate Professor in Synthetic Biomaterials and Nanomedicine at Imperial College London.
+She has held postdoctoral and instructor positions at MIT and Harvard Medical School.
+She leads a multidisciplinary research group developing bioinspired nanomaterials for targeted nucleic acid and drug delivery.
+With over 100 publications, 15,000 citations and an h-index of 36, she has a proven track record in securing cross-sector collaborations and has secured over £16M research funding to date.

 Dean Thomas